-The weighted-average fair value of options granted during the years ended December 31, 2020, 2019 and 2018 were \$4.35, \$5.12 and \$4.17, respectively.
-The aggregate intrinsic value in the table above represents the total intrinsic value (the difference between the Company's closing stock price on the last trading day of the fourth quarter of fiscal 2020 and 2019 and the exercise price, multiplied by the number of in-the-money options).
-This amount changes, based on the fair market value of the Company's stock.
-As of December 31, 2020, there was approximately \$93 of unrecognized compensation costs related to non-vested share-based compensation arrangements granted under the Company's stock option plans.
-This cost is expected to be recognized over a period of up to 3.3 years.
+The weighted-average fair value of options granted during the years ended December 31, 2021, 2020 and 2019 were \$5.59, \$4.35 and \$5.12, respectively.
+The aggregate intrinsic value in the table above represents the total intrinsic value (the difference between the Company's closing share price on the last trading day of the fourth quarter of fiscal 2021 and 2020 and the exercise price, multiplied by the number of in-the-money options).
+This amount changes based on the fair market value of the Company's share.
+As of December 31, 2021, there was approximately \$943 of unrecognized compensation costs related to non-vested share-based compensation arrangements granted under the Company's share option plans.
+This cost is expected to be recognized over a period of up to 3.75 years.